-Mild year-round temperatures and backyard gatherings on outdoor decks are common throughout the city, however, it’s estimated that about half the decks are not safe and in need of some type of repair.
+Mild year-round temperatures and backyard gatherings on outdoor decks are common throughout Austin.
+However, many decks need repairs and might not be safe for routine use.
 The average life expectancy of a wooden deck is 10-15 years.
-Poor construction and maintenance result in deck collapses that cause thousands of injuries across the U.S. each year.

-2. Ensure that your deck can carry the weight of objects and people placed on it, including the force of Mother Nature
+- Ensure your deck can carry the weight of objects and people, including the force of nature.

-4. Check for corrosion of metal connectors, screws and nails
+- Check metal connectors, screws and nails for corrosion.

 The City of Austin only inspects decks with active permits.
-If your deck was previously permitted, and you suspect it is in need of an inspection, you may have your deck inspected by a third-party inspector.
-Below is a list of third-party inspection firms.
+If you suspect your previously permitted deck needs an inspection, check with a third-party inspector.

 - For information on architects licensed to practice in the State of Texas, please refer to the Texas Board of Architectural Examiners.

 - For information on engineers licensed to practice in the State of Texas, please refer to the Texas Board of Professional Engineers.